jesselpalmer/the-growth-engineering-handbook/README.md

 # The Growth Engineering Handbook
-A list of resourses for growth engineerings
+A list of resourses for growth engineers

 ## Blogs Posts
 [What is Growth Engineering?](https://www.ehfeng.com/what-is-growth-engineering/)